borg/ofxWebView/README.md

 Test of using Cocoa webkit view in oF

-Based on this comment by @adamsys http://forum.openframeworks.cc/t/using-cef-with-of/18094/15
+Based on this comment by @admsyn http://forum.openframeworks.cc/t/using-cef-with-of/18094/15